 Curriculum Summary - Block Rotations

-PG1 (Learner): Ambulatory, Wards; MICU, CICU, ED, Geriatrics, Tracer, Night Float & Elective
+PG1 (Learner): Ambulatory, Wards; MICU, CICU, ED, Geriatrics, Tracer, Night Float and Elective

-PG2 (Manager): Ambulatory, Wards, CICU, Night Float, ED & Electives
+PG2 (Manager): Ambulatory, Wards, CICU, Night Float, ED and Electives

-PG3:(Teacher): Ambulatory, Wards, MICU, Consult, Admit Resident, & Electives
+PG3:(Teacher): Ambulatory, Wards, MICU, Consult, Admit Resident, and Electives

 - Daily Inpatient Morning Report